nick-gauthier/anthromes/README.md

 ```

 <img src="man/figures/README-sample_plot-1.png" width="100%" /> By
-default, geom\_stars will only plot the first attribute.
-If you’d like
+default, `geom_stars()` will only plot the first attribute.
+If you’d
-to plot multiple attributes at a time, the easiest way is to convert the
+like to plot multiple attributes at a time, the easiest way is to
-attributes to an extra dimension.
+convert the attributes to an extra dimension using `stars::merge()`.

 ``` r
 ggplot() +